Things To Do on Maui in Spring (March-April-May)

 Year-round Activities

-Farmers Markets: A popular stop for locals and visitors alike, peruse the delicious local produce at a nearby farmers market.
-Enjoy colorful and flavorful fruits and veggies, learn about the unique produce of Maui, and support the local farmers and vendors.
-Often local crafters and designers are also selling their unique products like jams and jellies, clothing, jewelry, and island-themed goodies.
+Farmers Markets: Farmers markets happen weekly across the island and are a popular stop for locals and visitors alike.
+Farmers markets are a great opportunity to discover unique local produce and support local farmers.
+You’ll often find crafters selling fun souvenirs like jams and jellies, clothing, hot sauce, jewelry, and island-themed goodies.
 Some of our top favorites include the Upcountry Farmers Market, Napili Farmers Market, and South Maui Farmers Market.
 See our ultimate guide to Maui Farmers Markets.

 Live Music on Maui — Mana’o Radio: Live music is still happening around the island, with local musicians jamming almost every night at some of the island’s best restaurants.
 To find out who’s performing where, check out Mana’o Radio’s Music2Nite site for a full lineup of live music on Maui.